jess-moloney/mini-project-2/README.md

 - for Yelp: referred to https://www.yelp.com/developers/documentation/v3/authentication to get the API Key, authorization format & referred to https://www.yelp.com/developers/documentation/v3/business_search to get the url, query parameters (saved API_Key to environment variables)
 - sent the requests through Postman first to test it, and saved the responses to text files
-- sent the request using Python requests module
+- sent the requests using Python requests module

 ### Step 3 - Parsed API responses
 - used pprint and JSON to view the response and determine which POI details were available